smadhiv/KakuroSolver/README.md

 # KakuroSolver
-This python implementation solves kakuro puzzle using iterative method to eliminate improbable permutations.
+This python implementation solves kakuro puzzle by recursively eliminating improbable permutations.

 Python version used is 2.7.